OUR SERVICESCanvas Stretching

 With so many types of artworks you don’t have to feel limited because we offer a variety of canvas options.
 Artists tend to have a variety of fine art formats whether it’s canvases, prints, three dimensional artworks, and so on.

-Every artist has their own vision for their artwork, which is why we gladly offer two forms of stretching: gallery wrap (modern) and museum wrap (normal canvas stretching).
-The distinction between the two is that a gallery wrap displays your artwork over thick wooden bars, has no staples or nails showing, and is ready to hang.
-A museum wrap is a standard canvas stretching process that uses stretching bars, has staples showing, and is not ready to hang.
-Typically, customers add a frame to their canvas stretching.
+Every artist has their own vision for their artwork, which is why we gladly offer two forms of stretching: museum wrap (normal canvas stretching) and gallery wrap (modern).
+The distinction between the two is that a gallery wrap stretch displays your artwork over thick wooden bars, your image is folded over onto the sides, has no staples or nails showing, and is ready to hang.
+A museum wrap stretch is a standard canvas stretching process that uses stretching bars, has no staples showing, and is not ready to hang.
+The traditional way would be to museum wrap stretch your canvas, and then add a floater frame.

 When using a single moulding there is usually no matting required, especially if the frame has one or two of the colors present in your canvas painting.
 It is better to look for one that makes up for the absence of a mat, liner, or fillet.
 A moulding with more than one color, some pattern and texture, and an interesting profile all help with the presentation.